partikus/symfony-multiple-kernels/README.md

 Symfony Multiple Kernels
 ========================

-Use [Symfony](http://symfony.com/doc/current/index.html) with multiple kernel approach.
+Repository presents [Symfony](http://symfony.com/doc/current/index.html) project with multiple kernel approach.

 ## Multiple Kernels

-Symfony [Multiple Kernels](http://symfony.com/doc/current/configuration/multiple_kernels.html) approach allows you create many independent Kernels.
-Thanks to that you can: manage used bundles and separate configuration.
+Symfony [Multiple Kernels](http://symfony.com/doc/current/configuration/multiple_kernels.html) allows you create many independent Kernels.
+Thanks to that you can: manage the bundles you use and separate configuration for every kernel.

 ## Introduction

-Let's assume our project has two parts:
+Let's assume your project has two parts:

  - `api`
  - `admin`

-And just only for `admin` version you need to use `Twig`.
-To solve this issue we have to create two instances of `AppKernel`:
+And just only for `admin` version you need to use `Twig` which is useless for `api` part.
+To achieve this you have to create two instances of `AppKernel`:

 - [`ApiKernel`](app/ApiKernel.php)
 - [`AdminKernel`](app/AdminKernel.php)

 Those two classes extend from [`AppKernel`](app/AppKernel.php).
-Thanks to that per each kernel you could have two independent lists of bundles.
+This way you can get separate bundle list for each kernel.

 ## Configs, Sessions, Caches & Logs

-These issues have been resolved by overriding `AppKernel.php` methods;
+To separate configuration, sessions, caches and logs you need overwrite `AppKernel.php` methods;

  - [`getCacheDir`](app/AppKernel.php#L42)
  - [`getLogDir`](app/AppKernel.php#L47)